 It is also a good idea to consider the contents of your unit when considering how secure your belongings will actually be.

-Some items are prohibited from storage units, including hazardous materials and perishable items, so it’s essential that you check to make sure you are not accidentally storing anything that comes under these labels.
+Some items are prohibited from storage units.
+It’s essential that you check to make sure you are not accidentally storing anything that comes under these labels.
 These materials not only risk you voiding your insurance policy, but could also wreak havoc amongst the other items you have contained in your unit.

-Finally, insuring your belongings when in storage is a practical way of ensuring that their value is covered should anything happen to your unit.
+Finally, insuring your belongings when putting them in storage is a practical way of ensuring that their value is covered should anything happen to your unit.

 For many storage facilities, insurance is a mandatory requirement, but our customers save up to three times the cost by buying insurance with us over going directly with their storage provider.
 With policies to cover you for theft, vandalism, accidental damage and more, this is an affordable and sensible step to ensuring the safety of your belongings when in storage.